Shake Your Booty

 Knowing this, and since getting my husband to take dancing lessons just didn’t work out in his schedule, I took up tap dancing.
 I am very, very bad at it, having never done it before, but I can say it has helped my memory.
 My thoughts come just a little easier, and I can more quickly recall things.
 Even my balance has improved a good leap!

-Additionally, there is another component contributing to the sustained increase in the cortex volume of our senior dancers: music.
-And that is our topic for next week—the winning combination of music and movement.
+Additionally, there is another component contributing to the sustained increase in the cortex volume of our senior dancers: music —the winning combination of music and movement.
 Stay tuned!

 Until next time…dance vibrantly!